airshipit/shipyard/docs/source/CLI.rst

 create configdocs
 ~~~~~~~~~~~~~~~~~
 Load documents into the Shipyard Buffer.
-The use of one or more filename
+The use of one or more filenames
-or a single directory option must be specified.
+or one or more directory options must be specified.

 ::